justodepp/popularmovies-stage1-nd801/README.md

 License
 -------------

-Copyright 2014 The Android Open Source Project, Inc.
+Copyright 2018 Gianni Andrea Cavalli

 Licensed to the Apache Software Foundation (ASF) under one or more contributor license agreements.
 See the NOTICE file distributed with this work for